Made using RackAFX.

 The main difference between amps is the tonestack.
 Represented are FVM and relatives (F, FBM, V, Thirty, M, 45), James (J), Baxandall (B), Voigt (V1940 and V2012), some high-gain German amp types that use separate controls (FD and FC) and one amp that uses a five-band EQ (E).
 The Full / Eco switch allows you to use Stereo and full modelling of the tonestack versus Mono and an approximation of the tonestack.
 These approximations vary, depending upon model and range of the knobs.

-A number of common guitar effects are included: Distortion (four different tone control types), Five-Band EQ (pre- and post-amp), Phazer, Flanger, Chorus, Vibrato (each of the four previous with a stereo option), Delay, Tapped Delay (for very short reverb), Reverb, Compressor (including side-chaining input option), and Tremolo.
+A number of common guitar effects are included internally in the Classic series amp sims: Distortion (four different tone control types), Five-Band EQ (pre- and post-amp), Phazer, Flanger, Chorus, Vibrato (each of the four previous with a stereo option), Delay, Tapped Delay (for very short reverb), Reverb, Compressor (including side-chaining input option), and Tremolo.
 There is an option for using only the effects, bypassing the amp.